Skip to content

 Fuchinobe Ramen promises authentic ramen and donburi – Photo by Don Lei

-Located along the Nam Van Lakes promenade, just behind the AIA Tower, Fuchinobe Ramen has arrived just in time to keep us warm with hearty bowls of ramen.
+Located along the Nam Van Lake promenade, just behind the AIA Tower, Fuchinobe Ramen has arrived just in time to keep us warm with hearty bowls of ramen.
 The eatery offers tranquil lake views and is conveniently located near the business district.

 Take a seat by the counter downstairs if there for a quick weekday lunch, or head upstairs for a more leisurely experience.
 Don’t forget to admire the striking hand-painted murals, a nod to Japan’s deep connection to the sea.